We are pleased to invite you to the Pegasus Networking Reception on Monday 2 March from 18.00-20.00 at Courtyard Berlin City Center.read more …

 She is differentiated by her skill at delivery and bringing people together to ensure projects always deliver to time and with much good humour along the way!
 A true people person, she thrives in organisational situations that others might find tricky, embracing change and challenge herself and ensuring that others benefit and grow ...

-Myositis or Idiopathic inflammatory myopathy (IIM) is a group of very rare diseases characterized by inflammation of the skeletal muscles, leading to muscle wasting, weakness and reduced quality of life.
-Heart and lungs may also be affected and this may lead to a shortened life expectancy.
-The OMERACT (Outcome Measures in Rheumatology) myositis working group coordinated patient input into the development of improved outcome measures for IIM by conducting an international survey with patients, caregivers and healthcare professionals to identify which outcomes with regard to quality of life matter most.
+The OMERACT (Outcome Measures in Rheumatology) myositis working group coordinated patient input into the development of improved outcome measures for IIM by conducting an international survey with patients, caregivers, and healthcare professionals to identify which outcomes with regard to the quality of life matter most.